-So you have a strip of area 1w is the area through which current is flowing current is going from top, please see this this line current is flowing through an area 1w is there strip width, strip area of the strip, 1w is the area of the active region through which current is flowing.
-Therefore, i/1w is what the current density J, therefore, delta n=Jtau/ed this is an expression we would need later, delta n=j tau/ed, d is the thickness of the double heterostructures active layer, tau is the access carrier recombination time, J is the current density.

-Because when we go to semiconductor lasers you will see that normally it is discussed in terms of J the current density that expression has come right from here.
-So we will use directly this expression later when we get it, I would not again derive and show you from where we have got it, so this is from where we have get this expression delta n=J tau/ed.
+So, you have a strip of area l into w is the area, through which current is flowing.
+Current is going from top.
+Please see this, this is i current is flowing through an area l into w. l into w is the strip width.
+Strip area of the strip, l into w is the area of the active region through which current is flowing.
+Therefore, i divided by l into w is what the current density J. Therefore, delta N is equal to J into tau divided by E into d.
+This is an expression, we would need later.
+Delta N is equal to J tau by E into d. d is the thickness of the double hetro structure, active layer.
+Tau is the excess carrier recombination time, J is the current density because when we go to semiconductor lasers you will see that, normally it is discussed in terms J the current density.
+That expression has come right from here.
+So, we will use directly this expression later when we get it.
+I would not again derive and show you from where we have got it.
+So, this is from where we have, we get this expression delta N is equal to J tau divided by E into d.
+So, device characteristics.

-LED: Device Characteristics.
-1 i-P & i-V characteristic